pvdz/preval/tests/cases/while/broken_loop_unroll.md

 # broken_loop_unroll.md

-> Tofix > Broken loop unroll
+> While > Broken loop unroll
 >
-> There's a bug in the loop unroll when the while body contains a labeled break.
+> There was a bug in the loop unroll when the while body contains a labeled break.
-> The unroll will copy and repeat the break even though the break may exit the loop.
+> The unroll would copy and repeat the break even though the break may exit the loop.

-#TODO

 ## Input